 - PhD (ongoing), University of Leeds

-- MA by Research - Business And Economic Studies (Management), University of Leeds
+- MRes - Business And Economic Studies (Management), University of Leeds

 - PGCE, Manchester Metropolitan University

 - BSc (Hons), Applied Environmental & Resource Science, University of Salford

 - Fellow of the Higher Education Academy (FHEA)